The women rebuilding Syria

 Despite the dangers of detainment, torture and death, Syrian women risk their lives to build peace.
 Yet most of their stories are left untold.
 These are their stories.

-Trained by the 'I Am She Network', set up by a Christian Aid partner, 500 women, in 25 peace groups, across Syria have achieved the unthinkable.
+Trained by the 'I Am She Network', set up by a Christian Aid partner, 500 women, who are now in leadership positions across Syria, have achieved the unthinkable.
 They tackle sexual violence, re-open schools, secure aid to besieged areas, and negotiate ceasefires in one of the most challenging contexts in the world.